PeterShinners/comp/design/overview.md

 ; b color is still "red"
 ```

-The language also supports the concept of lazy structures, which behave more
+The language supports the concept of lazy structures, which behave more
 like iterators, or generators from other languages.
 The fields in the lazy
 structure are not computed until requested.
 Lazy structures use the same
 definitions and rules as structures, but are surrounded with `[]` square
 brackets.

 A lazy structure is only evaluated once and preserves the values it
-creates, operating like a regular structure once iteration completes.
-When the
+generated; operating like a regular structure once iteration completes.
+When
 fields are requested from the lazy structure, it will execute as many fields are
 needed to respond to the requested field.